Easy and Effective Gross Motor Skills Activities for Children with Autism, APD or ADHD

 How can I help my autistic child with motor skills?

-Children with autism, APD or ADHD often find it harder to develop their motor skills.
+Children with autism, APD, or ADHD often find it harder to develop their motor skills.
 It’s important to be patient, understanding, and consistent when helping your child.
 Offer plenty of praise and encouragement to build confidence.

 It helps to break down activities and teach new skills in small, manageable steps.
 Visual aids or demonstrations can support learning and using sensory tools like weighted blankets or therapy balls can help sensory processing.
 The Soundsory® program is designed to complement therapy and home exercises by using music and movement.
 It’s based on the principles of neuroplasticity – our innate ability to form new neural connections.